David Siddons – fintech copywriter

 1. The buying guide that doesn't patronise

 Too many B2B guides try to teach seasoned operators how their own industry works.
-The good ones don’t.
-They meet buyers where they are – acknowledging what they already know and helping them cut through what they don’t.
+The good ones meet buyers where they are: they acknowledge what the reader already knows and help them cut through what they don't.

 A fintech buying guide that converts well is rarely titled "What Is a PSP?"